How does one go about finding artistic inspiration? This is a question I have been asking myself

 because the season of winter is my most difficult time of year.

-Which is sort of sad because winter is when I have unlimited time for painting and every year my creativity becomes blocked, much like writer’s block.
-They are both frustrating and can make one feel like you are failing.
+Which is sort of sad because winter is when I have unlimited time for painting and every year my creativity feels blocked, much like writer’s block.
+They are both frustrating and sometimes feel like you are failing.

-When I feel like this I gravitate towards smaller paper, thinking less space will release these emotions.
-That is almost never the case, regardless of paper size any sort of impression is missing something.
+When this occurs I have a tendency to gravitate towards smaller paper, thinking less space will release these emotions.
+That is almost never the case, regardless of paper size.

 So how do you get past a block to find artistic inspiration?
-You know that artistic vibe that makes us burst with joy and amazement.
+I'm talking about that vibe that makes us burst with joy

 Switching Gears for Inspiration